-Now, combining these lemmas, the element of minimal norm of $\partial\mathcal{F}(\mu_t)$ is exactly the time dependent vector field $v_t = \nabla \varphi_t$, which drives mass transfer along time for the curve $\mu_t$.
-In other words, the following property is true.

-\begin{proposition}[]{}{} Let $\mu_t$ be a solution of equation \eqref{heatflow} in a weak sense.
+\begin{proposition} Let $\mu_t$ be a solution of equation \eqref{heatflow} in a weak sense.
 We suppose $\mu_t \in \mathcal{P}_2^r $ at all times.
-Then it is a gradient flow of the functional $E_\nu$ starting from $\mu_0$, according to definition \ref{PointGrad}. \end{proposition}
+Then it is a gradient flow of the functional $E_\nu$ starting from $\mu_0$, in the sense of Definition \ref{PointGrad}. \end{proposition}

-We are able to formulate a condition that implies a Polyak-Lojasiewicz inequality in a compact manifold.
+Then we can formulate a condition that implies a \emph{local} Polyak-Lojasiewicz inequality in a compact manifold.

-\begin{proposition}[label = PLIneq]{Polyak-Lojasiewicz inequality}{} Let $(M,g)$ be a closed Riemannian manifold and $\mu,\nu$ be two measures with density w.r.t. volume measure on $M$, such that $\log(\mu)$ is bounded below.
-Then, it holds
+\begin{proposition}[Local Polyak-Lojasiewicz inequality] Let $(M,g)$ be a closed Riemannian manifold and $\mu,\nu$ be two measures with density w.r.t. the volume measure on $M$, such that $\log(\mu)$ is bounded below.
+Then, it holds:

 where $\underline{\mu}$ is a lower bound for $\mu$ on $M$. \end{proposition}